Congo Schools Network

 On behalf of all teaching staff, we wish you courage and perseverance!
 May God be present in all the good ideas you generate to develop our Notre-Dame schools.

 One does not necessarily have to be of the same blood as a child to be its mother.
-By coming together for formation, we are being more than a Mother...
-There is no doubt that formation is an integral part of founder ALIX le CLERC’s goal: to quote her again, “Make them grow”.
-Formation will help us develop the work already started.
+By coming together for formation, we are being more than a Mother ...
+There is no doubt that formation is an integral part of founder ALIX le CLERC's goal: to quote her again, “Make them grow”.
+Training will help us develop the work already started.
 We pray it will become regular practice for our own good and the good of our children.